Balancing Multimodal Training Through Game-Theoretic Regularization: Multimodal Competition Regularizer

-Next, the $I(X_{1};X_{2})$ \(\operatorname{MI}\) term measures how much information the two modalities share with each other.
-It the common patterns between the two, ensuring that the model recognizes and aligns these shared aspects.
-We exploit the available label information employing the supervised contrastive loss \cite{khosla2020supervised} $\mathcal{L}_{\operatorname{Con}}$.
-The term is defined as follows:
+$\mathbf{I( X_1; X_2):}$ The next \(\operatorname{MI}\) term measures how much information the two modalities share, capturing the common patterns between the modalities and aligning the representations of these shared aspects.
+We exploit the available label information employing the supervised contrastive loss $\mathcal{L}_{\operatorname{Con}}$ \cite{khosla2020supervised}:

 where $\psi$ is the critic function, which, in our case, is the exponential dot product.
 Minimizing the $\mathcal{L}_{\operatorname{Con}}$, maximizes a lower bound on both the \(\operatorname{MI}\) between the two modalities and the $\operatorname{CMI}$ terms: